calaldees/blog/musings/future.md

     * Commercial areas in all cities decline in some way and are repurposed for residential as remote working because more commonplace.
         * People are moving out of cities.
         * Some city space (because of focus on residential) have planted trees/gardens where roads used to be.
+    * Property deeps on blockchain experiments to automate parts of our hideous manual process.
 * Space
     * There will be more infrastructure around Mars
     * Moon base in progress, but this will take another 10 years to get to a significant size